NAVAL SPECIAL WARFARE COMMAND (NAVSPECWARCOM)

 Naval Special Warfare Officer

-NSW Officers go through the identical Basic Underwater Demolition/SEAL (BUD/S) Training that enlisted personnel attend at the Naval Special Warfare Center.
+NSW Officers go through the identical Basic Underwater Demolition/SEAL (BUD/S) Training that enlisted personnel to attend at the Naval Special Warfare Center.
 Following BUD/S, it generally takes an additional six months to one year for an officer to become fully qualified.
 A Naval Special Warfare Officer can expect to spend his entire career in a variety of special operations assignments ranging from operational SEAL and SDV Teams to Joint Staffs, or Naval

 Special Warfare Groups.